 The Problem with The Olympics

-This is not a look at the economic impact of hosting the Olympic Games, the struggles of Beijing, Tokyo, Sochi, and especially Rio have been well documented hundreds of times over, instead, this is a look at the games themselves and why the Olympics are boring.
+This isn’t an analysis of the economic consequences of hosting the Olympic Games — the financial struggles of cities like Beijing, Tokyo, Sochi, and especially Rio have been examined countless times.
+Instead, this is about the Games themselves and why, for many, the Olympics just aren't exciting.

 What Are We Doing?

-Equestrian Dressage - I don’t know where to begin to explain how much of a waste this event is.
-No disrespect to the craftsmanship that goes into it, but there is 0 athleticism here and it has no place in the Olympics.
+Equestrian Dressage – I hardly know where to begin to explain how much of a waste this event is.
+No offense to the skill involved in training these horses, but this isn’t about athleticism — at least not from the human side.
+It has no business being in the Olympics.

-There are so many other sports out there that require way more athleticism, are more exciting, and yet have never even been considered for the Olympics.
-For example, Cricket, and have you ever watched a game of Cricket? … It’s weird.
+There are countless other sports that demand far more athleticism, offer way more excitement, and yet have never even been considered for the Olympics.
+Take cricket, for example.
+Have you ever watched a game of Cricket?… It’s weird.
 But more importantly, it’s athletic and entertaining.
-And I guarantee you that Cricket is a million times more popular than Speed Walking is as a sport.
+And let’s be honest: Cricket is a million times more popular than Race Walking will ever be.

 Previous